alansav/credentials/README.md

 ### Authentication
 When bob logs in to the website he enters username: bob, password: 123456 so we would use the following process to authenticate that the password entered on login matches the password set when registering:

-1, We would retrieve the salt and hashed password for the user bob from the database and then call the method ComparePassword to calculate the hash for the provided password using the salt and check to see if this matches the hashed password stored in the database, if these match then the user is authenticated:
+We would retrieve the salt and hashed password for the user bob from the database and then call the method ComparePassword to calculate the hash for the provided password using the salt and check to see if this matches the hashed password stored in the database, if these match then the user is authenticated:

 ```
-//Convert the strings to byte[]
+//The below code would be replaced with a call to the database to retrieve the salt and hashedPassword for the username provided
 var salt = Convert.FromBase64String("zXoXq8NcGEIvqAPPuO7xjA==");
 var hashedPassword = Convert.FromBase64String("8wiaJrVMxNjKtMwl8iqhlQ4ylO2ta30wFoI8tJG62bJnuQPhZStFQqJzx2U2zuJ4mZg0Bg1ACaXcVQFe8ywnmg==");